Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 November 2025 19.50.37 UTC
+- WIB: Sabtu, 8 November 2025 20.29.38 UTC
-- WITA: Sabtu, 8 November 2025 20.50.37 UTC
+- WITA: Sabtu, 8 November 2025 21.29.38 UTC
-- WIT: Sabtu, 8 November 2025 21.50.37 UTC
+- WIT: Sabtu, 8 November 2025 22.29.38 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: inspirational
+Kategori: success